 Each hemisphere is composed of gray matter, white matter, blood vessels for example the Circle of Willis, fluids - cerebrospinal fluid (CSF), and, among others, a series of cavities like the ventricles of the brain.
 However, the gray and white matters are the main neuronal structures of the cerebrum.

-The white matter is nerve fibres (myelinated axons) located within each cerebral hemisphere, deep to the cerebral cortex.
+The white matter is nerve fibers (axons of the neurons) located within each cerebral hemisphere, deep to the cerebral cortex.
 Primarily, the white matter connects the cerebral cortex with other brain regions and identical areas in the two hemispheres.
 There are three categories of white matter:

-- Projection fibres – these originate from the white matter to terminate in other white matter or a gray matter.
+- Projection fibres – these originate from the grey matter to terminate in other regions of the cortex or in subcortical areas and nuclei.

 - Association fibres – these are fibres that interconnect different regions of the cerebral cortex within one hemisphere.

 - Commissural fibres – connect identical areas of cortices (pleural of cortex) of right and left cerebral hemispheres (that is, they interconnect identical areas in the two hemispheres).
 The largest bundle of the commissural fibers is the corpus callosum.

 The gray matter is comprised of the bodies of the neurons (the cells of the nervous system).
 The grey matter includes the cerebral cortex (see below) as well as other subcortical areas like the thalamus, hypothalamus, and the basal ganglia.

 The cerebral cortex is the most superficial layer of the cerebrum and makes up the largest portion of the cerebrum’s gray matter.
 There is also a cerebellar cortex, which forms the superficial layer of the cerebellum (or small brain).